ladral/qnap-nextcloud/README.md

 Select MySQL/MariaDB as database and use the database credentials defined in the docker-compose.yml file.
 (MYSQL_USER, MYSQL_PASSWORD, MYSQL_DATABASE, container_name)

-Click `Install` to finish the nextcloud setup.
+Click `Install` to finish the Nextcloud setup.

 ## Update Container
 To keep everything up to date the containers and the Nextcloud installation have to be updated.